Cristopher Moore: Awards and honors

-In 2013, Moore became the inaugural member of the Zachary Karate Club.
+In 2013, Moore became the inaugural member of the Zachary Karate Club Club.

 In 2014, Moore was elected as a Fellow of the American Physical Society for his fundamental contributions at the interface between nonlinear physics, statistical physics and computer science, including complex network analysis, phase transitions in NP-complete problems, and the computational complexity of physical simulation.

 In 2015 he was elected as a fellow of the American Mathematical Society.

-In 2017 he was elected as a Fellow of the American Association for the Advancement of Science.
+In 2017 he was elected as a Fellow of the American Association for the Advancement of Science, and in 2024, he was named as a Fellow of the Network Science Society.